 4.1.3.
 Commitment to the sound management of chemicals

 A general commitment to sound management of chemicals as a motivational factor is indicated here through the ratification of three of the chemical conventions as well as of the nomination of a national focal point for the SAICM process.
 The conventions all have high ratification levels, with only 14 countries not having ratified the Stockholm convention, and nine and 35 countries the Basel and Rotterdam conventions, respectively.
 Likewise, most countries have also committed to the SAICM process by nominating a national SAICM focal point (178 focal points representing UN member states) (Table 4).
 It was observed that states scoring low on this indicator are mostly small and fragile states in ongoing or recent conflict.
 It should also be noted that the US has signed all three conventions but not ratified any of them.
 The conclusion from this indicator is that ratification and commitment to the SAICM is generally high across countries, and therefore it does not appear to be a strong explanatory factor for GHS implementation (X2 = 4.0094, df = 2, p = 0.1347).
+On the other hand, one could consider the high overall support for SAICM as one of the contributing motivating factors behind the countries that have chosen to implement GHS.

 Table 4: Ratification1 of chemicals conventions and nomination of SAICM focal point